New Vassar Street Residence Hall, Building W46121 and 169 Vassar Street, Cambridge, MA

 - Green roofs incorporated into design

-- 34 short-term bicycle parking spaces and 243 long-term bicycle parking spaces are included in design
+- 34 short-term bicycle parking spaces and 243 long-term bicycle parking spaces

 - Efficiency strategies of project include high performance building envelope, high performance heating and cooling, efficient lighting, low-flow plumbing fixtures, Energy Star appliances